-We have sent you these proxy materials because our Board is soliciting your proxy to vote at the 2019 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
+We have sent you these proxy materials because our Board of Directors is soliciting your proxy to vote at the 2020 Annual Meeting of Stockholders, including at any adjournments or postponements of the meeting.
+The annual meeting will be held on Friday, May 22, 2020, at 2:00 p.m., Mountain Standard Time.
+We will be hosting the annual meeting via live webcast on the Internet.
+Any stockholder can listen to and participate in the annual meeting live via the Internet at www.virtualshareholdermeeting.com/MRAM2020.
 You are invited to attend the annual meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below to submit your proxy over the telephone or through the internet.

-We intend to mail these proxy materials on or about April [], 2019, to all stockholders of record entitled to vote at the annual meeting.
+We intend to mail these proxy materials on or about April [], 2020, to all stockholders of record entitled to vote at the annual meeting.